gaionescu/php-hackathon-2022/README.md

 In order to check the application functionality I have used Postman.
 It was also useful to simulate the login conditions.
 For this, the access token needed to be inserted as a bearer token in the authorization tab.

+For the GET routes, the request input was inserted in the url as parameters.
+For POST routes, they were inserted in the body, inside a url encoded form type.

 ## Feedback
 In this section, please let us know what is your opinion about this experience and how we can improve it: